 November is National Adoption Month.
 And with the holidays settling in, ironically, it is always the children who are forgotten.
 It says something about us as a nation when pumpkin spiced lattes, and Black Friday discounts are more promoted and celebrated than the protection and future security of our most vulnerable and vital segment of society.
 We need to stop and remember no community has a viable future without well-cared children to become the next generation.
 This generation’s neglected children are more certainly the subsequent generation’s most significant social problems and expenses.
 Investing in children, now, is sound moral and economic thinking.

-November is not only National Adoption month, it is designed to highlight the adoption opportunities in the foster care system.
+November is not only National Adoption month, but it is also designed to highlight the adoption opportunities in the foster care system.
 Many Christians claim they are “pro-life” but too often are only pro-life for “cosmetic religio-politico” reasons and the proof is how involved they will be once a baby is born!
 If you are really pro-life, it means more then being “anti-abortion.”
 But too many Christians I know are not pro-life at all.
 They are “anti-abortion” and care little about what happens to that life once it is born.
 Ironically, it is often the very same “pro-life” lawmakers we vote for who cut child health care, cut foster care aid programs, and never promote to their constituents the viable life-saving options they have in fostering to adopt.
 It seems these politicians are too busy campaigning on what gets them elected, namely being anti-abortion while screaming “pro-life,” as an American value and useful election tool.

 Jesus was pro-life!
 Jesus was pro-life in more than in name only!
 Jesus was pro-life past the womb.
 Jesus cared not just about getting babies born, but securing an abundant life for them (John 10:10) and securing even eternal life for them!
 Jesus did not leave us in poverty.
 Jesus did not abandon us to the cruel world of “provide for yourself,” or “solve your own problems,” and Jesus did not let the helpless become the damned!
 Jesus warned all, that if they cause “a little one” to stumble, or in other words to be harmed, hurt, or abused, God would not look the other way but rather would bring about a judgment so harsh that the one who receives it will wish they had never existed.
 Jesus does not mince words, and he is not stuttering when he declares, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.”